mdurkovic/clj-ldap/README.md

 ## connect [options]

-Connects to an ldap server and returns a, thread safe, [LDAPConnectionPool](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPConnectionPool.html).
+Connects to an ldap server and returns a thread safe [LDAPConnectionPool](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPConnectionPool.html).
 Options is a map with the following entries:

     :host                Either a string in the form "address:port"